 You see, this tea party had dolls.
 Creepy, broken-faced dolls.
-They were on the table and became an important part of the game.
+They were on the table along with some ping pong paddles, and became an important part of the game.
 Each character had a doll that represented them that they needed to find in the house before it killed them.
 We painted their dolls with red nail polish to make it look like they were bleeding from their eyes.
 As guests arrived, they were welcomed to the will reading and told that they could enjoy a favorite meal of the deceased: foods that are all small enough for a doll to eat.
 We all made small talk as ourselves if we were in the world where we knew eccentric doll collector Harold Winchester III.
 It was awkward.
 Delightfully awkward.

 The game was very creepy and fun, and everyone seemed to have a great time.
 Want to plan your own creepy tea party?
 I recommend the following: